chgroeling/cpp_realtime_patterns/state_pattern/README.md

 ## Class diagram
 ![alt text](./etc/state_pattern.png "State pattern class diagram.")
+* A `ConcreteState` has a direct reference to the `Context` instance.
+It is used to replace the state via `ChangeState` method.

 ## Credits
 * [Github-Repo: Design patterns implemented in Java / State Pattern](https://github.com/iluwatar/java-design-patterns/tree/master/state)